-The Request for Ethical Review of Research on Human Subjects application form may be downloaded in Word format below.
+The IRB Application form may be downloaded in Word format from this page.
 When asked if you want to open or save the file, select "Save" and use your last name as the initial file name.

 This form should be completed and submitted according the IRB's new submission instructions.
 Please read these instructions carefully to ensure proper submission and timely processing of your application.

 - Sample SOE Template for Informed Consent (DOC)

 - SON Explanation of the Study Template (DOC)

 SXU-IRB Application Checklist

 - Does the project require any collaborators in outside institutions (other researchers, school teachers, principals?)
 If other collaborators are involved, has this project already been approved at the outside institutions?
 If so, please provide a signed letter from a gatekeeper(s) at this institution(s) at the time you submit your application materials.

 - Is general statement of the problem clearly stated?
 Do you provide research questions?

 - Do you provide a detailed description of the overall plan, procedures and methods?

 - Have you attached any questionnaires, interview protocols and/or testing instruments?
 If required copyright, please include permission letter from authors/publishers.